nikitalita/NuMicro-8051-prog/README.md

 When using the command-line tool, run `python -m nuvoprogpy.nuvo51icpy <commands>`:
 ```
-nuvo51icpy, a RPi ICP flasher for the Nuvoton N76E003
+nuvo51icpy, an ICP flasher for the Nuvoton NuMicro 8051 line of chips
 written by Nikita Lita

 Usage: